harrand/psyc/README.md

 	my_data_member : s32;
 };
 ```
-You cannot pre-declare structs, and structs cannot be used before they are defined.
+- You cannot pre-declare structs, as there is no need to do so.
+- Recursive-structs are illegal.
+That is, `mystruct::data_member` can never be of type `mystruct`, including arrays and pointers.

 The syntax for creating a variable of a struct type is intuitive and similar to that of C:
 ```